6 Ways to Stop Chimney Fires Before They Start

-3. Clean your chimney when walls have 1/8 of build-up.
+3. Clean your chimney when walls have a ⅛-inch layer of build-up.

 If when you scratch a finger against a chimney wall and uncover one-eighth of an inch of build-up, it’s time for a cleaning.
 A professional chimney cleaning costs between $100 and $350 and usually includes a sweep of the outside of the chimney along with the firebox, the smoke shelf, the smoke chamber above the firebox, the flue, and the flue liner.
 However, budget-conscious DIYers willing to get up on a ladder can also clean their chimney without professional help by using a wide chimney brush.

 Leaves and animal nests inside a flue can quickly fuel a chimney fire when touched by loose embers from a fire.
 A chimney cap on the crown around the outside opening of the flue will keep debris and critters out.
 The cap will also prevent “back puffing,” whereby escaped smoke from a fire re-enters the chimney and then the home.
 Caps also prevent acidic rainwater from entering and corroding the chimney.
 Expect to spend anywhere from $50 for galvanized metal caps to $500 or more for decorative models.
 While some homeowners opt to put in a chimney cap themselves, self-installation may void the warranty—it may be worth it to call a pro.

 5. Use safe fire starters to avoid unwanted chimney fires.